Tracking the funded status of pension plans as at November 30, 2019

 The evolution of the financial situation of pension plans since December 31, 2018

-During the month of November, Canadian universe bonds, Canadian long-term bonds, Canadian long-term provincial bonds, Canadian equity markets, global equity markets (CAD) as well as alternative investments showed positive returns.
-With a return of 1.9%, the low volatility portfolio (LDI1) did slightly better than the highly diversified portfolio (HD) (1.8%) and the 60/40 portfolio (1.7%).
+During the month of November, Canadian universe bonds, Canadian long-term bonds, Canadian long-term provincial bonds, Canadian equity markets, global equity markets (CAD) as well as alternative investments all showed positive returns.
+With a return of 2.5%, the 60/40 portfolio outperformed the low volatility portfolio (LDI1) (2.3%) and the highly diversified portfolio (HD) (2.2%).

-The prescribed CIA Annuity purchase rates decreased while the commuted value rates used in the calculation of solvency liabilities increased.
-As a result, the solvency liabilities decreased by 0.3% for a medium duration plan.
-For this type of plan, an investment in the 60/40, the LDI or the HD portfolio resulted in an increase of the solvency ratio.
+The prescribed CIA Annuity purchase rates slightly decreased while the commuted value rates used in the calculation of solvency liabilities increased during the month.
+As a result, the solvency liabilities decreased for a medium duration plan.
+For this type of plan, an investment in the 60/40, in the HD and the LDI portfolio resulted in an increase of the solvency ratio.

 Please contact your Morneau Shepell consultant for a customized analysis of your pension plan.